Using Google Analytics to Further Nonprofit Fundraising

 This is the period during which an individual who is accessing your site is on your site.
 Many sites – such as banks and other ones that require a more secure set of protocols – will automatically close down your session after thirty minutes.

-With Google Analytics, it’s very similar in that if the Analytics stops receiving pings from the user, it’ll stop logging that they’re interacting with your site/that their session is still active.
+With Google Analytics, it’s very similar in that if the Analytics stops receiving pings from the user, it’ll stop logging that they’re interacting with your site and that their session is still active.

 This can help determine the average time that people spend on your site and if there are specific pages that seem to be turning them away from becoming customers.